jakobjassmann/ecodes-dk-lidar/documentation/variables.md

 **Description:**

 Absolute number of points within a 10 m x 10 m cell.
-Extracted for a combination of point classes and above height ranges.
+Extracted for a combination of point classes and above height ranges specified below.

 The "punktsky" point clouds were pre-classified by Geodatasyrelsen.
-For this dataset point counts were extracted using the OPALS Cell module with filters applied for the height range and point classses in the following combinations.
+The following point counts were extracted using the [OPALS Cell module](https://opals.geo.tuwien.ac.at/html/stable/ModuleCell.html) with filters applied for the respective height ranges and point classses.

 **General point counts:**